 For if these qualities are yours and are increasing, they keep you from being ineffective or unfruitful in the knowledge of our Lord Jesus Christ.
 For whoever lacks these qualities is so nearsighted that he is blind, having forgotten that he was cleansed from his former sins.

 Peter does not hold back here, where people are prone to; instead, he affirms clearly that these things -qualities- must be in the Christians possessions and in the process of development.
 In so doing, he affirms, they will keep you from being ineffective or unfruitful in the knowledge of our Lord Jesus Christ.
 Peter does not let loose of two concepts -godly living and knowledge- for the two are joined at the proverbial “hip.”

-A strong warning is made against those who would lack these qualities, stressing that to lack these qualities is the result of forgetting that a person’s sinfulness was forgiven, and that these sins represent one’s imperfection and need to develop morally.
+A strong warning is made against those who would lack these qualities, stressing that to lack these qualities are the result of forgetting that a person’s sinfulness was forgiven and that these sins represent one’s imperfection and need to develop morally.
 Failure to do this will be detrimental to one’s calling and election.

 10-11: Making Your Calling and Election Sure

 Therefore, brothers, be all the more diligent to make your calling and election sure, for if you practice these qualities you will never fall.
 For in this way there will be richly provided for you an entrance into the eternal kingdom of our Lord and Savior Jesus Christ.